 Prior to Brown, Asabe served as Executive Director of the Institute for Recruitment of Teachers (IRT), a selective national pipeline program with the goal of increasing the number of historically underrepresented groups who pursue careers in elementary and secondary schools and the professoriate.
 She also served on the program staff at the Andrew W. Mellon Foundation where she supported grant management, program development, and the fellowship selection processes of the Foundation.
 Asabe has taught at the University of Massachusetts Boston and the United States National Defense University Joint Forces Staff College.
 In addition, she has worked at the Hampton Roads Refugee and Immigration Services.
 As an administrator, advisor, and scholar, Asabe has a passion for understanding and advocating for issues related to access and equity in education, global engagement, and the public good.

-Marisela Ramos, Ph.D. — Instructor in History and Social Sciences, Phillips Academy
+Marisela Ramos, Ph.D. — Instructor and Chair in History and Social Sciences, Phillips Academy

 Born in Los Angeles, CA to undocumented immigrant parents, Marisela Ramos earned a B.A. from Brown University in Women’s Studies and American Studies.
 She earned a M.A. in History from University of Connecticut before returning to Brown for a second M.A. and a Ph.D. in History.
 Her dissertation and subsequent scholarly work focused on rhetoric and discourses of blackness in 19th century Mexico.
 Additional academic interests include Latinx experiences, Latin American immigration, history of education in the U.S., and gender and sexuality studies.
 At Phillips Andover she is Instructor in History, a House Counselor, and LGBTQ+ Adult Coordinator.